Function object: In Lisp and Scheme

 The closure constructor has the syntax (lambda (parameters ...) code ...).
 The (parameters ...) part allows an interface to be declared, so that the function takes the declared parameters.
 The code ... part consists of expressions that are evaluated when the functor is called.

 Many uses of functors in languages like C++ are simply emulations of the missing closure constructor.
 Since the programmer cannot directly construct a closure, they must define a class that has all of the necessary state variables, and also a member function.
 Then, construct an instance of that class instead, ensuring that all the member variables are initialized through its constructor.
 The values are derived precisely from those local variables that ought to be captured directly by a closure.

-A function-object using the class system, no use of closures:
+A function-object using the class system in Common Lisp, no use of closures: